NIEM/NIEMTran/README.md

 * A NIEM XML-to-JSON translator, which uses the object file to convert XML documents that conform to those message formats into the equivalent NIEM JSON.

+The project uses the *appassembler* plugin for Maven to create the command-line tools; it collects JAR files into a library directory and constructs executable scripts with the correct class path.
+Find these in the *target/appassembler* directory.

 Some of the Java classes in the project are only suitable for a development environment, while others can be reused and deployed to